Imperal Docs

 Pitfall 2 — not guarding auto_action on re-fetches.

-If sidebar always sets auto_action regardless of active_item_id, every SSE-triggered sidebar re-fetch fires the auto-open again — overwriting whatever the user has open in the center.
-Guard with if not active_item_id and items: (see the Notes extension's for the production pattern).
+If sidebar always sets auto_action regardless of active_item_id, every event-triggered sidebar re-fetch fires the auto-open again — overwriting whatever the user has open in the center.
+Guard with if not active_item_id and items:.

-Pitfall 3 — using __panel__ prefix in refresh_panels.
+Pitfall 3 — using the __panel__ prefix in refresh_panels.

 Where to extend

 • Multi-folder navigation: add a folder list above the notes list in the sidebar.
 Clicking a folder calls ui.Call("__panel__sidebar", folder_id=f["id"]) — same panel_id, new params.
-The host merges them into the accumulated panel params and re-fetches with the new folder context.
-See notes/panels.py for the production implementation.
+The platform re-fetches the sidebar with the new folder context.

 • Breadcrumbs in the editor: pass folder_id alongside item_id when the user clicks an item so the editor can render a breadcrumb header.